 How to serve clotted cream

 Clotted cream is served first and foremost with scones.
 Serve it in a little jar or pot along with your favorite jam.
 Whether the jam or the cream goes on first is a matter of hot debate in the UK.
 But one thing for certain, you’ll need a good pot of tea to go along with.
+(When you serve your tea why not make some diy sugar cubes too!)

 If you’re planning a brunch this is a fabulous time to bake up a batch of scones and splurge on homemade clotted cream.